 - Improve the streetscape view by constructing a building that is both attractive and visually connected to the historic district in which it will be

 The Court Street Workforce Housing project will be located at what is now 140 and 152 Court Street in the heart of downtown Portsmouth.
 The PHA owns the 100 unit Feaster Apartment building at 140 Court Street.
 This property also includes an underutilized surface parking lot which is where the new development is being proposed.
 The PHA has a Purchase and Sales agreement on an adjacent parcel at 152 Court Street, a portion of which will be demolished, while a historic antique colonial single family home will be preserved and integrated into the development plan.
-The 68 one- and two-bedroom unit, 6-story building will include 2 stories of parking garage, a courtyard and public areas.
+The 68 one- and two-bedroom units will include 2 stories of parking and have minimal underground parking as well as a courtyard and public areas.

 The site is at the nexus of the downtown business district and institutions such as the Fire Station, District Court, Middle School, Library, and dozens of local employers and arts venues whose employees are a primary focus of this new housing development.

-The project will be owned and operated by an LLC with a non-profit PHA affiliate as the controlling General Partner and manager.
+The project will be owned and operated by a Limited Partnership with a non-profit PHA affiliate as the controlling General Partner and manager.
 This structure is necessary for the PHA to raise capital through the syndication of LIHTC.
-The PHA will enter into a Right of First Refusal to acquire the property from the LLC upon satisfaction of the 15-year LIHTC Compliance Period.
-Upon liquidation of the LLC, the PHA or its nonprofit affiliate will purchase the property at the IRS Minimum Purchase Price and enter into a 99-year Land Use Restriction Agreement to ensure permanent affordability.
+The PHA will enter into a Right of First Refusal to acquire the property from the Limited Partnership upon satisfaction of the 15-year LIHTC Compliance Period.
+Upon liquidation of the Limited Partnership, the PHA or its nonprofit affiliate, will purchase the property at the IRS Minimum Purchase Price and enter into a 99-year Land Use Restriction Agreement to ensure permanent affordability.

-The City in 2014 completed a report on current housing conditions (attached) that identified the following:
+The City in 2014 completed a report on current housing conditions that identified the following:

 - More than half of Portsmouth’s population obtains housing by renting;